SamsungDForum/JuvoPlayer/docs/debugging.md

 ## Debugging

-### Logger UDP
+### UDP Logger
 The JuvoLogger.Udp allows JuvoPlayer log capture, via UDP, from devices which do not provide access to console logging.
 Usage of UDP logger does require application repacking after modification of the logger.config file.
 This can be done using the MS Visual Studio's 'Rebuild' option.
 Editing in source code tree, logger.config is located in:
   * <application_root>/XamarinPlayer/XamarinPlayer.Tizen.TV/res
   * <application_root>/JuvoPlayer.OpenGL/res
   * <application_root>/JuvoReactNative/Tizen/res

-To make the logger work follow the steps:
+To use UDP Logger, follow the steps below:
-1. Enable UDP logging by adding the listening port value to config file.
-Port# defines listening port (example port: 2222) to which client can "connect to"
+1. Enable UDP logging by adding a listening port value to the config file.
+Port# defines host's listening port (e.g. port: 2222).
 ```javascript
   JuvoPlayer=Info
   UdpPort=<Port#>
   ```
-2. Start application or build and launch
+2. Start application or build and launch.
-3. In order to connect to device, use any UDP client software, like netcat (https://nmap.org/ncat/).
+3. In order to connect to a host device, use any UDP client software, e.g. netcat (https://nmap.org/ncat/).

-4. Connect to JuvoPlayer typing with Your PC CLI and confirm by enter key:
+4. Connect to JuvoPlayer from a client PC using following console command:
 ```javascript
   ncat -u <IP of device> <Port>
   ```
 >
-> Upon connection, send any data to JuvoPlayer to "connect to" logging service.
+> Upon connection, send any data to JuvoPlayer to initialize logging service.
 If everything is working fine, following information should be received by the client:
 >
  ```javascript
     ****************************